syncfusion/blazor-showcase-diagram-builder/README.md

 ### Run

 * Clone this repository.
-* Open the project in Visual studio 2022.
+* Open the project in Visual Studio 2022.
 * Run the demo.

 ## Demo